 1) Change water more or less every week or before each session.
 No chemical products are needed.

-3) Use water filtration system and disinfecting chemical products and change water every 3-6 months.
+3) Use sand filter and disinfecting chemical products and change water every 3-6 months.

-We do not recommend to use chlorine based chemical for water treatment of your hot tub.
-Chlorine is aggressive to wood and steel and it will cause faster deterioration and rust.
-Please order special stainless steel heater if you intend to use chlorine.
+We do not recommend to use chlorine or bromine based chemicals for water treatment of your hot tub.
+These chemicals are aggressive to wood and steel and it will cause faster deterioration and rust.
+Please order special stainless steel heater (AISI 304 or 316) if you intend to use chlorine or bromine.

 EXTERIOR AND INTERIOR CARE